pSnehanshu/node-bifrost/README.md

 # node-bifrost
-Bifröst, Access control for node.js, as simple as that
+Bifröst, Access control for node.js, as simple as that.

+**Note:** Works with MongoDB only (more databases coming, you're welcome to contribute)

 ![Bifröst](assets/thor-bifrost-asgard.jpg)